Honors Capstone Project

 This paper concludes that NGOs are most effective when working in conjunction with local and national governments.
 This sort of collaboration facilitates sustainable development and stability by better ensuring that the needs of the people are met.
 Only when there is stability can the kind of economic growth needed to develop, flourish.

 Schneider, Meghan, "Addressing Modern Slavery in Haiti and the Dominican Republic: The Evolving Role of Nongovernmental Organizations" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 801.

 Creative Commons License